qza7849467chensh5/reflective-bind/README.md

 ```

 ## Using the babel plugin

+*NOTE: the design goal of the plugin is to preserve the semantics of your code.
+Your inline functions will still create new function instances each render.
+The transform simply enables the equality comparison of two function instances via reflection.*

 Add it to the top of your plugin list in `.babelrc` (it must be run before other plugins that transform arrow functions and `bind` calls):